 Also known as Chinese oil sticks or Chinese crullers, these long golden-brown strips of fried dough are lightly salted doughnuts, which are usually torn in half and eaten at breakfast.
 They are commonly dipped into rice porridge (congee) or soy milk (rather than chocolate sauce as you’d find with Hispanic churros, which they also resemble) or even found stuffed inside a flatbread to make the dish known as shaobing yóutiáo.
 They are a popular dish in China and south-eastern Asia (from Laos to Indonesia), so if you’re lucky enough to travel there this year, do try some with your morning meal!

 Eaten any time of the day and loved by young and old alike, these Moroccan toroidal (ring-shaped) doughnuts, whilst similar to classic American donuts, are in fact quite rough in appearance.
 They’re made with sticky, unsweetened yeasted dough and street vendors will often make them fresh in huge oil barrels!
 Enjoy them fresh at most markets, choosing between plain or dusted with sugar and more so with fresh mint tea, just like the locals.

-Wherever you are lucky enough to travel in 2014 and whatever treats you savour along the way, we at Flexicover are committed to providing you the highest level of protection to ensure that you are safe and secure, 24 hours a day, 365 days a year when away.
+Whatever treats you savour in your travels, we at Flexicover are committed to providing you the highest level of protection to ensure that you are safe and secure, 24 hours a day, 365 days a year when away.
 Safe travels!

 Bookmark with: What are these